-Teamfight Tactics is an incredible game which can be played on both desktop PCs and your mobile devices.
-In fact, TFT has largely contributed towards Riot earning over $100 million from their mobile titles, which just shows how popular the game is.
+Teamfight Tactics is an incredible game which can be played on both desktop PCs and mobile devices.
+In fact, by July 2021, TFT has largely contributed to Riot earning over $100 million from their mobile titles, which just shows how popular the game is.

 And finally, the game is super fun.
 This might be the biggest reason to give TFT a shot and test your skill in TFT ranks.
 It’s a perfect mix of casual and competitive, and you can play it from anywhere.
 It’s very easy to get started and you can immediately jump into ranked matches.